liangliangsu/prediction-validation/README.md

 Codes is involved in folder src.
 Code is written in Python3 langauge.
 No external library is imported, only sys and re library are imported.

 ## Testing
-This code is fully tested with itcont.txt file and de_cc_data.txt.
+This code is fully tested with different sliding window sizes.
 Check process is passed in run_tests.sh!

 ## Steps of solution
 1. Read dataset from input folder line by line.